GNYIO/gny-docs/docs/http/api.md

 #### 2.4.4 Get the List of Delegates

-Interface Address: /api/delegates
+API Endpoint: `/api/delegates`
-Request Method: GET
+HTTP Verb: GET
 Supported Format: urlencoded
 Comment: if there is no parameter, all delegates in the whole network will be returned.
 Request Parameter Description: